 Here are some links to excellent information

-To view a stylized short strand of DNA click on the link above.
+To view a stylized short strand of DNA click on the link below.

 When viewing this animation, remember this very complex diagram depicts the complexity of only a very, very small fragment of the structure of a useful, meaningful DNA.
 Also, what is depicted in this diagram is indescribably simple when compared to the first living, reproducing organism.

-View images of Nucleotides in DNA — click on the link above.
+View images of Nucleotides in DNA -- click on the link below.

 (If the link is unsuccessful, search online for Nucleotides in DNA and click on Images for Nucleotides in DNA.)